MeftunH/enocaQA/Readme.md

                                                                 <- User Input
 ```
 ## Question two
- By the microservice architecture.So let's think of a structure on an architecture where some of our services run on spring boot, and some of our services run on .net core.
+ Short answer - By the microservice architecture.
+ So let's think of a structure on an architecture where some of our services run on spring boot, and some of our services run on .net core.
 In there,we have two options for communication
 ### Async. communication
 In Asynchronous communication, the client sends a request but it doesn’t wait for a response from the service.
 So the key point here is that, the client should not have blocked a thread while waiting for a response.